alsentzerlab/alsentzerlab.github.io/_pages/join.md

 - Your resume
 - A copy of your transcript

-**Postdoctoral Fellows:** We are currently seeking 1-2 postdoctoral fellows to join the lab.
+**Postdoctoral Fellows:** We are currently seeking 1-2 postdoc fellows to join the lab.
 Ideal candidates will have:

 - A PhD (or be nearing completion of one) in computer science, biomedical informatics, data science, or a related field
 - Research experience in machine learning and/or natural language processing (NLP), especially in clinical applications